Cutter (professional wrestling): Springboard cutter

 This variation of the cutter occurs when the wrestler puts the opponent in the facelock, then usually runs towards the ropes, then jumps onto the second or third rope to bounce off it, turning in the air to land the cutter.
 This move was popularized by Spike Dudley, originally calling it the Acid Drop, and later Dudley Dog in WWE.
 David Finlay uses this move as the Acid Drop.
-Je'Von Evans also uses this move known as the OG Cutter.

 There is a variation where both wrestlers faces the ropes or turnbuckle.
 The attacking wrestler runs and jumps on the ropes and bounces back.
 As they fall, they catch the opponent into a facelock and drop them in the cutter.
-This variation is popularized by Cody Rhodes and is called the Cody Cutter, as well as Will Ospreay, who calls it the OsCutter.
+This variation is popularized by Cody Rhodes and is called the Cody Cutter, as well as Will Ospreay, who calls it the OsCutter, and Mariah May as the MariCutter.
+Je'Von Evans also uses this move known as the OG Cutter.
 Sol Ruca uses a variation which sees her do a 360 flip off the ropes, known as the Sol Snatcher, as well as Dante Leon who calls it the Endseeker.